-A fervent advocate of connected thinking, Dr. Anna Jobin is currently a researcher at the Alexander von Humboldt Institute for Internet and Society.
-She is also an inaugural member of the Swiss Young Academy, currently a affiliated with the laboratory of digital humanities and cultures and the laboratory of science and technology studies of Lausanne University.
+A fervent advocate of connected thinking, Dr. Anna Jobin is a senior researcher at the Alexander von Humboldt Institute for Internet and Society.
+She is also an inaugural member of the Swiss Young Academy, currently a affiliated with the laboratory of science and technology studies of Lausanne University.
 Her current research projects are situated at the intersection of science, technology and society, with a particular focus on ethics in research and citizen science, interaction with algorithmic systems, and “ethical” artificial intelligence., where she was named one of 100 brilliant women in AI ethics in 2021.

 Previously, she held a research position at the Health Ethics & Policy Lab at ETH Zurich.
-In 2016/17, she obtained a mobility fellowship by the Swiss National Science Foundation to visit the Science & Technology Studies Department at Cornell University in 2016/17 and was also a Visiting Research Scholar at the Science, Technology, and Society Program at Tufts University in 2017/18.
+In 2016/17, she obtained a mobility fellowship by the Swiss National Science Foundation to visit the Science & Technology Studies Department at Cornell University, and she was a Visiting Research Scholar at the Science, Technology, and Society Program at Tufts University in 2017/18.
 Before moving to the US, she was affiliated with EPFL’s Collège des Humanités for three years, following a fruitful collaboration with Frederic Kaplan of the DHLAB of EPFL that included assistance with the organisation of the first Just-in-time-sociology workshop and research on “linguistic capitalism” as well as “linguistic prosthesis”.

 Anna Jobin holds a doctorate in social sciences of the Faculty of Social and Political Sciences of the University of Lausanne and bilingual lic.rer.soc. degree (equivalent to a M.A.) of the University of Fribourg, Departement of Science of Society, having studied Sociology, IT/Information Management and Economics.
-She is a member of the Swiss Sociological Association, the Society for Social Studies of Science (4S), the European Association for the Study of Science and Technology, the European Citizen Science Association, the Association of Computing Machinery, and the Association of Internet Researchers.
+She is a member of the Swiss Sociological Association, the Society for Social Studies of Science (4S), the European Association for the Study of Science and Technology, the Association of Computing Machinery, and the Association of Internet Researchers.